symonk/symonk/README.md

  - `selenium` - Working on the python bindings.
  - `asserto` - Python assertions made quick & easy.
- - `pytest-containers` - A pytest plugin for starting docker compose services around tests.
- - `kafkapy` - A python CLI and set of utilities for inspection and managing kafka clusters.
  - `pytest-playwright-enhanced` - A batteries included framework of playwright for pytest.
  - `tasq` - A scalable worker pool for distributed tasks in golang.
  - `toodoo` - An open source task/todo management system written in go/nextjs.